PeleonDev/tictactoe123.github.io/README.md

 ## **License**

-This project is licensed under the **MIT License** – see the [LICENSE](https://github.com/PeleonDev/peleondev.github.io/blob/main/LICENSE) file for details.
+This project is licensed under the **GNU License** – see the [LICENSE](https://github.com/PeleonDev/peleondev.github.io/blob/main/LICENSE) file for details.

 ## **Disclaimer**